Graduate Admissions Requirements

 Conditional admission is awarded to applicants who meet the following requirements:

-Successful submission of a completed application, including fee, through www.applytexas.org;
+Successful submission of a completed application through https://applytexas.org/;

-Attainment of a bachelor’s degree or higher from a regionally accredited U.S. institution or the equivalent from a foreign institution;
+Attainment of a bachelor’s degree or higher from an approved accredited U.S. institution or the equivalent from a foreign institution;

-A minimum 2.5 GPA earned on the last 60 hours of coursework completed, to include all courses in the semester where the 60th hour occurs;
+A minimum 2.5 GPA earned at time of degree conferral, or on the last 60 hours of coursework completed, to include all courses in the semester where the 60th hour occurs;

 Proof of bacterial meningitis vaccination for students aged 21 and under.